winsmith/howto.ppt/howto.md

 2. As large as possible.
 The font size for this should be *huge*, so even the people in the back who can only see half of your slide can get a glimpse at it.
 3. Monospaced and syntax-highlighted.
 Do everything you can to improve legibility.

+## On Demonstrations

+The idea of an actual demo always sounds awesome.
+Why show dry slides when you can show the real thing, live on stage?
+In reality, demos are often not as cool as they sound.
+They crash, they get different results than expected, and they take too long.
+And even if they work perfectly, they might just not convey the message you want them to.
+So use them only when you really have to, and apply the same rules as for source code slides: Reduce the demo to its absolute minimum and make it as understandable as possible what's going on.
+Also, your demo should have as little dependencies on outside factors like network access as possible, and **make sure you can continue if the demo is not working somehow**.

+That being said, a good demo can improve a talk tenfold.

+One of the best demos I ever saw was for a [Hash Collision Exploit in Web Servers](http://arstechnica.com/business/2011/12/huge-portions-of-web-vulnerable-to-hashing-denial-of-service-attack/).
+(There is a link to a video of this presentation in the "Examples of Good Talks" section later.)
+The hackers proved that, by sending certain values to certain web apps, they could slow down a single request by almost ten times.

+After explaining all the necessary prerequisites, the presenters switched to a terminal, pasted a command and said "this is a normal web request to this web app."
+The request was answered by a second line in the terminal almost immediately.
+"Now," the presenters continued, "this is our specially prepared request."
+They pasted another, single-line, command, hit enter and ... nothing happened.
+After a few seconds, the audience got that the server was *still* processing the request, and would continue to do so for almost ten seconds.
+The presenters received thunderous applause.

+Apart from having a very interesting topic, these presenters kept their demo very short, and to the point.
+They also ran their demo locally, without requiring any network access or internet servers to work correctly.
+You can not expect the network at a conference to work reliably.
+No, not even at the Congress.

+When it doesn't work, have a backup ready.
+Maybe one of your co-presenters can try to fix stuff while you [tell a short anecdote about your project or yourself](http://www.youtube.com/watch?v=xiSBSXrQ8D0).
+Maybe you can skip the demo entirely, or try again at the end of your talk.
+But don't fiddle around endlessly while the energy in the room evaporates.

 ----

 ## Speaking